 Industries in the United States are losing as much as $336 billion a year to workers’ non-fatal injuries, according to an estimate from the National Safety Council.
 The Occupational Safety and Health Administration (OSHA), an agency of the Department of Labor, was designed to create a system of rules and regulations for workplaces and industries to follow to prevent and avoid workplace injury.
 Unfortunately, injuries continue to occur across a variety of industries and hardworking individuals may not only lose money from time missed at work but may suffer serious, lifelong personal injury as well.

-If you’ve been injured on the job and need quality representation to help you with your claim, please call the experienced personal injury lawyers at Colling Gilbert Wright & Carter today at 407-712-7300 to schedule your free consultation.
-We proudly serve those who live in and near Orlando, the Four Corners, and Tampa, Florida.
+If you’ve been injured on the job and need quality representation to help you with your claim, please call the experienced personal injury lawyers at Colling Gilbert Wright today at 407-712-7300 to schedule your free consultation.
+We proudly serve those who live in and near Orlando and throughout the state of Florida.

 - Workers’ Compensation

 - Common Workplace Injuries

 - Factory and Warehouse Injury

 Sometimes, it may be necessary to hire the services of a workplace injury lawyer in order to obtain full workers’ compensation benefits.
 The lawyers at Colling Gilbert Wright have extensive experience with claims originating in various industries and we will evaluate your claim for free.

 In workers’ compensation cases, you do not need to prove employer negligence or fault to qualify for benefits.
 The issues considered will be whether you were hurt badly enough to prevent you from working and when you will be able to return to your job.

 Workers’ compensation laws typically provide coverage for your medical treatment and some disability benefits if you are injured while working.
 However, these benefits can vary significantly from one state to the next.
 It can be challenging and frustrating to try and make sense of conflicting state laws.
 Therefore, a lawyer can make your claim process much easier.